When does the Stamp Duty Holiday end? Will property prices plummet? We reveal all…

 When questioned on this issue of the Stamp Duty Holiday will end, our CEO, Jonny Christie, also had this to say:

 “While the end of the Stamp Duty Holiday does have the potential to disrupt the market during 2021, up to now the market has remained surprisingly healthy.
-Prices are high due to rising demand and mortgage approvals in particular have experienced a sudden flurry.
+Prices are high due to rising demand and house repayments approvals in particular have experienced a sudden flurry.

 “In December, approvals hit a 13 year high according to figures from The Bank of England, which coincidentally is the highest they’ve been since August 2007 – the month just before the ‘Great Recession’.
 Now while this does at first glance seem rather worrying, it’s important to remember that the situation we’re in today is not the same.